Patient Engagement In Research Scale (PEIRS)

 Arthritis Research Canada scientists and patient research partners have created a measurement tool to do just that.

-The Patient Engagement In Research Scale (PEIRS) is made up of 37 questions and is designed to measure the degree of meaningful patient engagement in research projects from a patient perspective.
+The Patient Engagement In Research Scale (PEIRS) was originally developed with 37 questions.
+It has since been refined to include its most essential 22 questions.
+The PEIRS-22, measures the degree of meaningful patient engagement in research projects from a patient perspective.

-It was developed to be completed by patients and family caregivers who work together with researchers on research projects.
+It is designed to be completed by patients and family caregivers who work together with researchers on research projects.

-The questions are divided across seven themes of a conceptual framework, and these groups of questions are potential subscales of the PEIRS.
+The questions reflect the eight themes of a conceptual framework on meaningful patient engagement, and the questions form seven potential subscales of the PEIRS-22.
 Each question uses a five-point Likert rating scale.

-The PEIRS takes approximately 10 to 15 minutes to complete.
+PEIRS-22 takes approximately 3 to 7 minutes to complete.

-To date, PEIRS has undergone content and face validation and a study is currently underway to assess its measurement properties.
+To date, PEIRS-22 has undergone validation of several of its measurement properties.